One of the biggest drawbacks of having a creative mind is my Adult ADD.

 Seeing this in church reminded me of my wife Angela doing the same thing years ago.

-would held her closely on so many other occasions.
+would hold her closely on so many other occasions.

 Next I saw the father of the baby reach his hand down toward his daughter.
 The baby girl wrapped her